kindone/cppproptest/doc/Generators.md

 ## Building Custom Generators with Generator Combinators

-While you can build your own generator manually defining a `GenFunction<T>` for type `T`, it's usually not recommended as there is a better option - generator combinators.
+While you can build your own generator by manually defining a `GenFunction<T>` for type `T`, it's usually not recommended as there is a better option - generator combinators.
 Generator combinators are toolkit for building new generators based on existing ones.
 They can be chained to create another generator out of themselves.
 See [Combinators](./Combinators.md) page for the detail.